 << Previous wine Next wine >>

-This tremendous quality wine is made from old vine Garnacha from one of the undersung growing areas of Spain.
-In the mountains west of Madrid, San Martin Valdeiglesias produces among the most floral and mineral Garnachas in all of Spain.
+This tremendous dry rose is made from old vine Garnacha from one of the undersung growing areas of Spain, DO Vinos de Madrid.
+The subzone of San Martin Valdeiglesias produces among the most floral and mineral Garnachas in all of Spain.
 Zestos, which means basket in Spanish, pays homage to the rich viticultural history of Spain, referencing the back-slung baskets that vineyard workers used to transport the grapes from the vineyard to the wineries on foot.
 Madrid, long known for bulk wine production, has experienced a renaissance in the past 20 years, owing to the incredible raw material and unique terroir.
 The high elevation and old vine plantings in limestone soils produce Garnacha with lift, elegance, and nuanced aromatics.
 Zestos Rosado is the perfect warm-weather sipper – a versatile wine that performs equally well on its own or a variety of delicious food.

 WHAT MAKES THIS WINE UNIQUE?

-Beautifully maintained old vine Garnacha from dry farmed organic vineyards.
-The vines are head pruned, planted since 1965 and tended in sandy and limestone soil.
+Beautifully maintained old vine Garnacha from dry farmed organic estate vineyards.
+The wise old vines are head pruned, planted since 1965 and tended in sandy and limestone soil.
 A pure expression of a unique terroir.

 100% Garnacha.
 Vines planted since 1965.
 Tended in sandy and limestone soil at 800 m (2,625ft) elevation.